thamar-solorio/acl-pub/book.md

 ---
 layout: default
-title: NAACL 2016 book information for workshop chairs
+title: ACL 2017 book information for workshop chairs
+updated: 26 February by MMitchell
 ---

-# How to produce proceedings for NAACL 2016
+# How to produce proceedings for ACL 2017

-This page is for conference organizers (main conference, workshop & demo chairs) who need to put together a book for inclusion in the NAACL proceedings.
-The book deadline is **May 10**, unless you have negotiated an extension.
+This page is for conference organizers (main conference, workshop & demo chairs) who need to put together a book for inclusion in the ACL proceedings.
+The book deadline is ****, unless you have negotiated an extension.

 ## Instructions